Towing & Trailering

 The National Marine Manufacturers Association (NMMA) operates a trailer certification program to help boat trailer manufacturers comply with established industry standards and federal safety regulations.
 The NMMA Certified Trailer program gives boat trailer owners peace of mind, by helping them identify trailers that comply with applicable federal highway regulation, industry standards and State brake requirement.
 Trailers are certified in several areas, including of VIN plates, capacity ratings, couplings, safety chains, lighting, winches, brakes, and registration procedures.

 Highly trained third-party inspectors visit the manufacturer each year and physically inspect boat trailer models, ensuring compliance to all certification requirements.

 You can view our complete list of certified trailer manufacturers for more information.

 If you've never trailered a boat, there are several things you need to consider.
 First, determine the towing capacity of your car, truck or SUV.
 You can find this information in the owner's manual of your vehicle.
 Usually compact family sedans are not suitable for towing more than a small, aluminum fishing boat or PWC with a properly mounted hitch and lighting plug .
 Most standard pick-up trucks and SUVs can trailer boats up to 25 feet, but always consult your vehicle owner's manual for limitations.

-The owner's manual of your boat will list the "dry” weight of the boat, less fuel and gear.
-When you're assessing your vehicle's towing capacity, be sure to add several hundred pounds to the dry weight to account for the engine(s), fuel, coolers, gear and other accessories that every boater seems to accumulate.
+The owner's manual or sales brochure of your boat will list the "dry” weight of the boat, less engine(s) fuel, coolers, gear, etc. When you're assessing your vehicle's towing capacity, be sure to add several hundred to several thousand pounds to the dry weight to account for the engine(s), fuel, coolers, gear and other accessories that every boater seems to accumulate.

 As the weight, length and beam (width) of a given boat increase, so does the muscle power needed to launch and retrieve it.
 A small boat may be easy for one person to handle at the ramp, but larger boats (generally those more than 25 feet) may require additional hands.
 Don't be afraid to ask for help at the ramp if you need it, trailer boaters are always happy to help.